FlagShip

 3. check the library path

 The 32bit system libs are usually installed in the common /usr/lib and 64bit libs in /usr/lib64.
-If you use other dirs, add the switch -L/usr/lib32 (or whichever 32bit directory is used) in front of MACRO1 in line#17 of the FS6config file.
+This is the case e.g. in SuSE, RedHat and Fedora 64bit distribution, where no additional compiler switches are required.
+In some other 64bit Linux distributions like Ubuntu, Debian etc, the 32bit system libs are located in the /usr/lib32 and 64bit libs in /usr/lib.
+In such a case, you need to add the switch -L/usr/lib32 (or whichever 32bit directory is used) in front of MACRO1 in line#17 of the FS6config file.
 Note that the order of lib dirs is significant for linker search (hence 32bit must be in front).

 The above steps are required for development stage only.
 You and your customers will be able to execute the application on 32bit and 64bit Linux systems.
 All the required run-time 32bit dynamic libs are usually installed automatically also on 64bit systems - if not so, install them according to step 1 above.
 When your application is linked statically, no additional libraries are required.